Issue Trees: Step-by-Step Guide with Examples (2026)

 Key branches for a cost reduction tree include:

-- Which cost categories are largest?
-(Use a Pareto analysis: typically 2 to 3 categories drive 80% of total costs)
+• Which cost categories are largest?
+(Typically 2 to 3 categories drive the vast majority of total costs)

 If you want personalized feedback on how you build these issue trees, my 1-on-1 coaching helps you improve roughly 5x faster than solo practice.